students hiking in the snow

 Visits

-We strongly encourage prospective students to meet with our students and faculty; there is no better way to learn about the Field Naturalist Program and whether it is a good fit for you.
+We encourage prospective students to meet with our students and faculty; there is no better way to learn about the Field Naturalist Program and whether it is a good fit for you.
 You should do likewise with other programs you may be considering.
 Talk with our students and ask hard questions about what it's really like here.
 Gauge whether the graduate student body would provide a stimulating environment for you.

 Prospective Students Day